A nonabelian Brunn-Minkowski inequality: Introduction

-Suppose $G$ is Lie group with connected component $G_0$.
+Suppose $G$ is a Lie group with connected component $G_0$.
 Following Levi decomposition (Fact~\ref{fact: Lie group decomp Levi}), we have an exact sequence of Lie groups

 where $Q$ is solvable and $S$ is semisimple.
-It is known that the center $Z(S)$ is a discrete abelian group of finite rank $h$; see Facts~\ref{fact: centerless1} and \ref{fact: centerless2}.
+It is known that the center $Z(S)$ is a finitely generated abelian group of rank $h$; see Lemma~\ref{lem: helixandnoncompact} and Facts~\ref{fact: centerless1}, \ref{fact: centerless2}.
 We call $h$ the {\bf helix dimension} of $G$.
 As an example, $\text{SL}_2(\RR)$ has helix dimension $0$ while its universal cover has helix dimension $1$.
 If $h=0$, equivalently $S$ has finite center, we say that $G$ is {\bf helix-free}.
 Real linear algebraic groups and more generally, Nash groups (equivalently, semialgebraic Lie groups or groups definable in the field of real numbers) are helix free; see~\cite[Lemma 4.5]{BJO} and the subsequent discussion in the same paper.
-Our first main results is a generalization of Brunn--Minkowski inequality to Lie groups whose exponent will be seen to be sharp for helix-free Lie groups:
+Our first main result is a generalization of Brunn--Minkowski inequality to Lie groups whose exponent will be seen to be sharp for helix-free Lie groups:

 \begin{theorem} Suppose $G$ is a Lie group, $\mu$ is a left Haar measure, $\nu$ is a right Haar measure, the dimension of $G$ is $d$, the maximal dimension of a compact subgroup of $G$ is $m$, the helix dimension of $G$ is $h$, and $X,Y$ are compact subsets of $G$ with positive measure.
 Then